-Boomerang channel project – 2015 – (Spider Eye for Turner Broadcasting) Seven episodes of a new animated comedy project for Cartoon Network’s sister channel.
+The Happos Family: Series 1 – 2015 – (Spider Eye for Turner Broadcasting) Seven episodes of the BAFTA-nominated animated comedy for Cartoon Network’s sister channel Boomerang.

 Postman Pat – 2015 – (Dreamworks TV for Cbeebies) – Two episodes of the iconic series.

 Disney development project – 2014 – (Walt Disney Company) – Commissioned to develop a show bible and pilot script for a live action 26-part teen comedy-drama with a culinary twist.

 Nannies – 2014 – (CPL Productions) – Option and new script commission for original sitcom co-created with Brona C. Titley.
 Winner of the BAFTA Rocliffe New Comedy Award 2013.
 Presented at the New York Television Festival in October.